 - Advanced standing credit will not be granted for more than 30 semester units.
 This means that students having completed two years of law school are not eligible to apply as a transfer student; however, such students may apply to visit for the third year.
 Credits toward the USC J.D. may not be given for all courses taken elsewhere.
 Transfer students must complete a minimum of 58 units of credit at USC Law to obtain a USC J.D.
 Transfer students are not eligible to take courses outside of USC Gould for credit; nor may transfer students participate in dual-degree programs.
 The USC Gould School of Law grade point average will be computed only on the work taken at USC.
 Transfer students must meet all graduation requirements.

 - Transfer coursework is accepted on a credit only basis.

-- Course work completed during the first-year of study at an ABA-approved law school will usually be applied as transfer credit at USC Law.
-Transfer students admitted to USC Law will not need to repeat any required first year courses already completed at their prior law schools.
-Most admitted transfer students must complete Constitutional Law I and Legal Profession at USC Law during their first year as transfer students if they have not already completed these classes at their prior law schools.
+- Course work completed during the first-year of study at an ABA-approved law school will usually be applied as transfer credit at USC Gould.
+Transfer students admitted to USC Gould will not need to repeat any required first year courses already completed at their prior law schools.
+Most admitted transfer students must complete Constitutional Law I and Legal Profession at Gould during their first year as transfer students if they have not already completed these classes at their prior law schools.

 - Transfer students are eligible for most of the same myriad of opportunities that students enrolling at USC beginning their first year can take advantage of.
 This includes law review, moot court, clinical programs, and eligibility for Order of the Coif.